-Proper adjustment and use of all mirrors is vital to the safe operation of the school bus.
-It is vital that drivers observe the danger zone around the bus and look for students, traffic, and other objects.
-You should always check each mirror before operating the school bus so you have a maximum viewing area consistent with the vision requirements of Federal Motor Vehicle Safety Standard No. 111, "Mirror Systems".
-If necessary, have the mirrors adjusted to ensure that you can clearly observe all areas around the bus.
+Proper adjustment and use of all mirrors is vital to the safe operation of the school bus in order to observe the danger zone around the bus and look for students, traffic, and other objects in this area.
+You should always check each mirror before operating the school bus to obtain maximum viewing area.
+If necessary, have the mirrors adjusted.